-Mendez is also a translator and has translated Amanda Gorman’s picture books Change Sings and Something, Someday into the Spanish editions La canción del cambio and Algo, algún día.
-She has had poetry and essays in numerous journals and anthologies including The Kenyon Review, New England Review, the YA Latinx Anthology Wild Tongues Can’t be Tamed edited by Saraciea Fennell (Flatiron/Macmillan), and in The BreakBeat Poets Vol. 4: LatiNext (Haymarket Books).
+Mendez is also a translator and has translated Claribel Ortega’s graphic novel Rizos and Amanda Gorman’s picture books Change Sings and Something, Someday into the Spanish editions La canción del cambio and Algo, algún día.
+Her poetry and essays have been published in numerous journals and anthologies including The Kenyon Review, New England Review, the YA Latinx Anthology Wild Tongues Can’t be Tamed edited by Saraciea Fennell (Macmillan) and The BreakBeat Poets Vol. 4: LatiNext (Haymarket Books).
 Based in Houston, Jasminne is co-founder of the Latinx literary arts organization Tintero Projects and co-host of Inkwell, a poetry and writing podcast series.
 She is an MFA graduate in creative writing at the Rainier Writing Workshop at Pacific Lutheran University, a University of Houston alumni, and a Canto Mundo Fellow.
 Photo Credit: Tasha Gorel.

 Visit Jasminne online www.jasminnemendez.com or visit her on Instagram/Twitter @jasminnemendez